DOJ Awards $464M Design-Build Contract for Leavenworth FCI to Clark Construction

 Plain-Language Summary

 Department of Justice obligated $464.2 million to CLARK CONSTRUCTION GROUP LLC for work described as: DESIGN BUILD FCI LEAVENWORTH Key points: 1.
-Significant investment in federal correctional infrastructure.
-2. Clark Construction Group LLC secured the prime contract.
-3. Potential for cost overruns and schedule delays inherent in large construction projects.
-4. Focus on facility design and construction for enhanced security and operations.
+Significant investment in federal corrections infrastructure.
+2. Large contract awarded through full and open competition.
+3. Potential for cost overruns or schedule delays in large construction projects.
+4. Construction sector is highly competitive with established players.

 Value Assessment